 Now sway your wrists and hands through the water, pushing and spreading it out.
 See how cramped and pained your hands were?
 You maybe didn't even notice in all the rest of your body's aching.
 Or, maybe they were swollen and rigid and tense and this was exactly what you wanted.
 Spend extra time on them.
 Now you can open and close a fist without pain, wiggle your fingers loosely, and dance in the water without pressure or restriction.
 They feel FREE!

 Drop your arms until the water covers your elbows - now able to stand completely comfortably, your shoulders more relaxed.
 Take a nice deep breath.
-Do you want to keep walking around in it now, free to twirl around - or would you rather sit on an underwater stone or rocky ledge and just take it easy?
+Do you want to keep walking around in it now - free to twirl in a circle - or, would you rather sit on an underwater stone or rocky ledge and just take it easy?

-Either way, dip yourself slowly lower until the water is up over your chest.
+Either way, dip yourself slowly lower until the water is up to your collarbone.
 Feel your chest cavity expand and the fresh oxygen rush into your lungs.
-You'd been holding your breath for so long in the pain and you're suddenly invigorated with such clean, healing air.
+You'd been holding your breath for so long in the pain and you're now invigorated with such clean, healing air.
 You didn't know your lungs could open so far!
 Notice your heart rate slow and steady.
-And the PAIN held in your heart and chest, the spaces between your ribs, all of that weight from such emotional anguish and hurt - it just dissolves. ...almost as if the healing water swirled around inside of you and gave your heart a warm, loving hug.
+And the PAIN held in your heart and chest, the spaces between your ribs - all of that weight from such emotional anguish and hurt - it just dissolves. ...almost as if the healing water swirled around inside of you and gave your heart a warm, loving hug.
 Stay here as long as you need.
 This is so important.

 When you're ready, cover your shoulders - possibly relaxing back against a cozy ledge.
 Goodness, it's like your whole body has become jello now.
 Some of those last bits of tension are melting away and releasing the hold on you they'd had for so long.
-Take another deep deep breath.
+Take another deep, deep breath.
 Close your eyes if you want to.
 And, now it's up to you if you want to take your head under or just splash some on your face instead.
 If you have a headache or migraine, I'm sure you almost can't wait.
-If you don't want to, that's okay.
-Just being close, or rinsing your face with it will be more than enough.
+If you don't want to go under, that's okay, too.
+Just being close, or rinsing your face can be more than helpful.

-If you want to dip yourself under, go ahead.
+If you decided to dip yourself under, go ahead.
 Good news is that in this healing pool, you don't have to worry about holding your breath.
-Just let the water relax your jaw, smooth away the creases from your brows and forehead once contorted from pain, and draw out all of the throbbing, aching, pounding, or sharp pains in any and every part of your head.
+Just let the water relax your jaw, smooth away the creases from your brows and forehead once contorted from pain.
+Feel it draw out all of the throbbing, aching, pounding, or sharp pains in any and every part of your head.
 Your thoughts calm and slow, and the worries, memories or awareness of pain just disappear.
 Everything goes quiet, and feels still.
 You could almost sleep in the absolute serenity.
-You're only right here, right now, and it's all you could ever imagine.
+You're only right here, right now, and it's all you could ever hope to feel.
 Breathe deep.
 Spend all the time on you and your body that you need before lifting your head out of the water.

-You can decide if you want to stay here and swim, take a nap in it, or just relax for a few more moments - making sure you truly experience deep, deep healing in even the most stubborn parts of your body.
-And when you're ready to leave you can slowly bring your awareness back into the present, but don't worry, the healing doesn't just leave you.
-You take at LEAST a piece of it with you, for the most sore parts of you, more if you're able.
-It wants to gift it to you.
-And, if it wears off, you can return.
-You can go back to this at any time and change any part of it that you need. ...customizing it for any future aches and pains, headaches or body memories.
+You can decide if you want to stay here and swim, take a nap in this place, or just relax for a few more moments - making sure you truly experience deep, deep healing in even the most stubborn parts of your body.
+When you're ready to leave you can slowly bring your awareness back into the present, but don't worry, the healing doesn't just disappear.
+You take at LEAST a piece of it with you for the most sore parts of you, and even more elsewhere.
+It wants to gift it to you and you’ve already changed a great deal of how your neurology while you were here.
+It won’t just undo.
+Over time, if it wears off or symptoms return, you can return.
+You can come back to this at any time and change any part of it that you need - customizing it for any future aches and pains, headaches, overstress or body memories.

 Healing Light works in a very similar way to Healing Pool, but it's especially great for anyone who has any kind of uneasiness around water, needs more of a localized "spot treatment", or has a harder time creating more scenic imagery in their mind.

-Like before, sometimes it's more effective to start with an area that's unaffected, or to more gradually approach your "target" area so that your mind and body can fully connect this imagery to your actual pain.
-[If you're a fan of those that obliterate and destroy the pain with like dry ice blocks, etc, you miiiight want to give the light a "seeking" function that just cools and nurtures the healthy areas as you begin the process, letting it 'scan for' the painful section you hope to destroy.
-We don't need you feeling like your forearm just got pulverized or flash frozen when it was your shoulder that was waiting for the relief ;) Ya dig?]
-Okay, so, first.
+Like the slow entry into the water in Healing Pool, it is oftentimes more effective to start with an area of the body that's unaffected - gradually approaching your "target" area so that your mind and body have an opportunity to fully connect this imagery exercise with your actual pain.
+If you're a fan of those that obliterate and destroy the pain with like dry ice blocks, etc, you miiiight want to give the light a "seeking" function that just cools and nurtures the healthy areas as you begin the process, then let it 'scan for' the most painful section you want it to destroy.
+We don't need you feeling like your forearm just got pulverized or flash frozen when it was your shoulder that was waiting for the relief, ya dig? ;)

 When you've decided that you are finished, you can watch the light slowly leave your body - taking any last stubborn remnants of pain with it.
 Take a deep breath knowing that as it leaves, the pain will not just immediately return; it's been healed.
 Your mind and nervous system have chosen a different path and sent wellness to that area.
 You aren't just "imagining" relief, you've neurologically and chemically given your body some different instructions.
 And when life is being a jerk again, you can call on your healing light any time to give your body that relief once more.
 It is so precious.

-We truly hope this helps!
-Feel free to expound upon any of these, make them your own, or - if you're just learning - even let your phone or computer read them out to you so that you can just close your eyes and follow along, visualizing as it guides you through!
-These can work for anyone, not just trauma survivors!
-So don't be afraid to share these with anyone you know - particularly if they have chronic pain or any chronic illness!
+We truly hope these skills help!
+Feel free to expound upon any of them, make them your own, or - if you're just learning - even let your phone or computer read them out to you so that you can just close your eyes and follow along, visualizing as it guides you through!
+These can also work for anyone, not just trauma survivors!
+So don't hesitate to share them with friends and loved ones, particularly if they have chronic pain or any chronic illness!
 Good luck, and if you have any questions, please ask below or message us!